firecmsco/firecms/README.md

                     ? false
                     : {
                         clearOnDisabled: true,
-                        disabledMessage: "Status must be public in order to enable the published flag" }
+                        disabledMessage: "Status must be public in order to enable this the published flag" }
             )
         }),